lukaqwe/ComputerNovel/README.md

 In the chapter Death, if the "We" was formed, the sentences will contain a We instead of an I (in the case the "We " wasn't formed).
 Notably, the last sentence in this chapter is not randomly chosen and is always the same- "I died." (in the case "We" wasn't formed) or "We died." (in the other case).
 That is because, my dear friends, death is inevitable.
 Here all text was collected from the horror books: Frankenstein and Dracula.

+____
-*If you want to see a more detailed explanation please read the documentation- .pdf file found in the folder /doc.
+If you want to see a more detailed  and technical explanation please read the documentation- .pdf file found in the folder /doc.

-*Or, if you want to test the program, visit the instruction in the user's manual- .txt file found in the folder /doc.
+Or, if you want to test the program, visit the instruction in the user's manual- .txt file found in the folder /doc.

-*All contributions or suggestions are warmly welcomed :)
+All contributions or suggestions are warmly welcomed :)

+Please, send feedback at alexe.spataru99@e-uvt.ro